iExecBlockchainComputing/public-pool-scripts/README.md

 and click : Query

-# Option C: How to see my worker balances with Account interface ?
+# Option C: How to see my worker balances with iExec Account interface ?

 TO complete